-Retirement age and benefits
+Normal retirement age and benefits

-- 18. (1) The compulsory retirement age is 60 years, or in the case of non-gazetted Police Officers is 55 years; provided that a civil servant may be reemployed on a fixed-term employment agreement after reaching this age in accordance with sections 9(4), 26(3) and 41(11) of the Law and regulations 6, 16 and 30. - (2) An employee, together with his spouse and dependent children, are entitled to medical, dental and optical benefits as specified in paragraph 9 of this Schedule for the period from his retirement to his death, or in the case of his spouse from the time of his retirement to the death of the spouse, or in the case of dependent children from the time of his retirement to the end of eligibility as a dependent child, provided that- - (a) at the time the employee retired from government employment - - (i) he was entitled to a pension under the Public Service Pensions Law (2013 Revision); or - (ii) if he was not a member of the Public Service Pension Scheme, he retired at an age where he would have been eligible for a pension under that scheme; and - (b) the government was the employee's principal employer for 10 consecutive years.
+- (1) The compulsory normal retirement age is 65 years but a civil servant may be re-employed on a fixed-term employment agreement after reaching this age in accordance with section 9(4), 26(3) and 41(11) of the Law and regulations 6, 16 and 30. - (1A) The compulsory normal retirement age for police officers is determined in accordance with section 21 of the Police Law (2017 Revision). - (2) An employee, together with his spouse and dependent children, are entitled to medical, dental and optical benefits as specified in paragraph 9 of this Schedule for the period from his retirement to his death, or in the case of his spouse from the time of his retirement to the death of the spouse, or in the case of dependent children from the time of his retirement to the end of eligibility as a dependent child, provided that - (a) at the time the employee retired from government employment - (i) he was entitled to a pension under the Public Service Pensions Law (2017 Revision); or

+- (ii) if he was not a member of the Public Service Pension Scheme, he retired at an age where he would have been eligible for a pension under that scheme; and - (b) the government was the employee's principal employer for 10 consecutive years.